When you attend a Bar/Bat Mitzvah for the very first time, you can’t help but wonder:

-- … Are these stories real?
-What really happens at a Bar/Bat Mitzvah ceremony?
+- … What really happens at a Bar/Bat Mitzvah ceremony (and why)?

-- … How do you celebrate a Bar/Bat Mitzvah (and why)?
+- … Why do you even celebrate a Bar/Bat Mitzvah in the first place?

-In this article, we’re going to break down the Bar & Bat Mitzvah ceremony step by step (and bust a few myths along the way).
+In this article, I’m going to break down the Bar & Bat Mitzvah ceremony step by step (and bust a few myths along the way), and together we’ll find out the true meaning behind this ancient Jewish tradition.

 Let’s get started…